 - 2 cups of chopped cauliflower

 - 2 cups of red potatoes, peeled and chopped

-- 2 T of vegan butter, olive oil, or ghee
+- 2 Tbsp of butter, vegan butter, olive oil, or ghee

 - Bring a large pot of water to boil and add in potatoes.
 Cook for 5 minutes, then add in cauliflower.
 Boil for another 10 minutes.

 - In the meantime, spray pan with cooking spray and cook veggies on low for 10 minutes or until they begin to soften, adding a few tablespoons of water to help them steam, if necessary.

 - Stir in chicken broth, 1/2 tsp of salt and tomato paste and continue to cook until the sauce thickens a bit.